quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="Virtual scroll with sticky header" file="QTable/VirtscrollSticky" />

-Starting with v1.8.4, there are 2 utility CSS classes that control VirtualScroll size calculation:
+There are 2 utility CSS classes that control VirtualScroll size calculation:
 * Use `q-virtual-scroll--with-prev` class on an element rendered by the VirtualScroll to indicate that the element should be grouped with the previous one (main use case is for multiple table rows generated from the same row of data).
 * Use `q-virtual-scroll--skip` class on an element rendered by the VirtualScroll to indicate that the element's size should be ignored in size calculations.